A Modern Professional's Guide to Anti-Social Etiquette in the Workplace

 "Always Be Avoiding" is not only a good tip, but a highly effective business skill put into practice by anti-socialites on a global scale.

-Essentially, Cobblepot explains, you have to treat work like the first day of prison, every day.
+Essentially, Cobblepot explained, you have to treat work like the first day of prison, every day.
 Snap at one random co-worker for no actual reason.
 Alternate between pleasant and conversant; busy and indifferent.
 Never make eye contact, shuffle your feet and frequently wear headphones.

 2. Navigate The Office Potluck with Ease